-Light up Timor
+Light up Timor Through Enterprise

-The Light up Timor project aims to empower a local social enterprise in Timor Leste to trial Pay As You Go (PAYGO) solar energy installations in the remote community of Baguia with about 80 households.
-The plan is to provide resources, training and support to staff at the Timor Leste-based not for profit, Ho Musan Ida (supported by XPandFoundation), and to then monitor and evaluate the project, with the aim of developing the capacility to roll out the units to other remote communities in Timor Leste.
-This project is expected to have considerable benefits (project management) to the enterprise, as well as educational, social, health, educational, economic and environmental benefits for the people in the pilot village.
-The project will take place from 2018 to 2021 and will be sustainable after this period.
+Light up Timor Through Enterprise aims to empower a local social enterprise in Timor Leste to trial Pay As You Go (PAYGO) solar energy installations in the remote community of Baguia with about 260 households.
+The plan is to install the solar units, train and support staff at the Timor Leste-based not for profit, Ho Musan Ida (supported by XPandFoundation), and then monitor and evaluate the project, with the aim of developing the capacity of the social enterprise to roll out the units to other remote communities in Timor Leste.
+This project is expected to have considerable benefits (e.g. project management) to the enterprise, as well as educational, social, health, educational, economic and environmental benefits for the people in the trial region.
+The project will take place from 2019 to 2021 and will be sustainable after this period.
+Rotary is partnering with Renew for this project.